Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "What we call the beginning is often the end.
-And to make an end is to make a beginning.
-The end is where we start from."
+> "When something comes from within, when it is a part of you, you have no choice but to live it, to express it."
-> — **T.S.
-Eliot**
+> — **Kamal Ravikant**

 ---